 Same-Sex Marriage Law Prior to Obergefell

-The following is a summary of same-sex marriage prior to the Obergefell decision, which legalized same-sex marriage nationwide.
+The following is a summary of same-sex marriage laws before the Obergefell decision.

 California and Proposition 8

-California was the second state to allow same-sex marriage when, in 2008, the California Supreme Court ruled in In re Marriage Cases that the state's ban on same-sex marriage violated the California constitution's equal protection clause.
-However, it wasn't long after this decision came down that Proposition 8 made it onto the ballot for the November 2008 election.
+In 2008 California became the second state to allow same-sex marriage with a favorable California Supreme Court ruling in In re Marriage Cases.
+The court found the state's ban on same-sex marriage violated the California constitution's equal protection clause.
+Shortly after this decision, Proposition 8 went on the ballot for the November 2008 election.

-Prop 8 was written to amend the state constitution to explicitly define a marriage as a legally binding union between a man and a woman.
+The goal of Proposition 8 was to amend the state constitution to define marriage as between a man and a woman.

-In 2010, Judge Vaughn Walker ruled that Prop 8 was unconstitutional on the grounds that it violated federal due process and equal protection clauses.
-The Ninth Circuit affirmed the decision, and it was soon appealed to the nation's highest court.
+Federal District Court Judge Walker found Prop 8 was unconstitutional because it violated constitutional due process and equal protection clauses.
+The Ninth Circuit affirmed the decision, which appealed the decision to the Supreme Court.

 In 2013, the U.S. Supreme Court ruled in Hollingsworth v.
-Perry that private parties lacked standing to defend a state constitutional amendment where the state itself refused to defend it.
-Therefore, the case was dismissed for lack of standing.
-This left intact the original district court ruling that Prop 8 was unconstitutional, once again legalization same-sex marriage in California.
+Perry that private parties lacked standing to defend a state constitutional amendment where the state refused to defend it.
+The Court dismissed the case for lack of standing.
+The original district court ruling remained intact; same-sex marriage was legal in California.

 U.S. v.
 Windsor

-The U.S. Supreme Court found that the section of DOMA that limited marriage and spouse to only opposite-sex couples was unconstitutional under the Fifth Amendment of the U.S. Constitution.
-Writing for the court, Justice Kennedy concluded that New York had protected a class of people and DOMA took that protection away, resulting in a violation of basic due process and equal protection.
+The Supreme Court found the sections of DOMA that limited marriage unconstitutional under the Fifth Amendment of the U.S. Constitution.
+Justice Anthony Kennedy wrote for the majority and concluded that New York protected a class of people, and DOMA took that protection away.
+This resulted in an unconstitutional violation of basic due process and equal protection.

 Obergefell v.
 Hodges

-- Whether the Fourteenth Amendment requires a state to license a marriage between two people of the same sex; and
+- Whether the Fourteenth Amendment requires a state to license a marriage between two people in a same-sex relationship; and

-- Whether the Fourteenth Amendment requires a state to recognize a same-sex marriage licensed and performed in a state that doesn't grant that right.
+- Whether the Fourteenth Amendment requires a state to recognize a legal same-sex marriage performed out of state?